 Find a meditation video on Youtube that you like and do it every morning, that way it’s done and you can’t procrastinate it later when you’re too tired.
 I have a 6 minute morning meditation that will start your day off right.

 We’ve established that a true and lasting glow up transformation starts in the mind.

 The best way to achieve this inner glow up is by feeding your mind new wisdom and knowledge on a regular basis.

 You’re doing this now by reading this blog and having the desire to improve yourself (high five babe!), but another fantastic way to keep learning and growing is to make reading personal development books a regular practice.

 My own self-improvement journey started with a book called The Slight Edge, which is all about why some people get ahead in life while others don’t.
 It taught me that improving my life required small daily actions that over time add up to the results we want.

-Choose a book to read over the next week, if it takes you longer that’s ok but just commit to reading one book that will teach you something.
+Choose a book to read over the next week or month, if it takes you longer that’s ok but just commit to reading one book this summer that will teach you something.
 Reference my list above.
 Audiobooks are a great way to consume these books if can’t sit and read it.

 That concludes the tasks for your 7 day glow up challenge!
 Subscribe to get the printable below and have fun doing your summer self-care glow up!